ansaldn/UoGACE/baseNavigation/README.md

 Further developments will see the Rover be able to update the map with obstacles encountered along the way

-Techniques explored will be RSSI to triangulate between the wireless access points

 ## Installation and Setup